RasodyaR/loan-risk-prediction/README.md

 # loan-risk-prediction
-Loan risk prediction using logistic regression with data preprocessing, feature engineering, and performance evaluation on the German credit dataset.
+Loan risk prediction using logistic regression with data preprocessing, feature engineering and performance evaluation on the German credit dataset.